ChristopherFritz/BookWalker-Screenshot-Simulator/README.md

 For "Page Moving Direction", select "Vertical".

+## How to Use

+Ensure you are on the cover image of your purchased manga or a free preview.

+*Warning: If you are scrolled down to a later page, earlier images will be skipped.*

 Open the browser's console.
 In Chromium, you can press Ctrl+Shift+I, then click on the "Console" option between "Elements" and "Sources".

+Paste the Javascript code into the console, then press Enter.

+Every two seconds, an image download then move to the next image.

+The time between images is required to ensure images load before being saved.
+If blank images are being saved, change the "delayTime" variable before to a larger number, such as 3000 for three seconds.

+Wait for volume to complete saving.

 ## Code Limitations